Chi-Chi Rodríguez

-Juan Antonio "Chi-Chi" Rodríguez (born October 23, 1935) is a Puerto Rican professional golfer.
+Juan Antonio "Chi-Chi" Rodríguez (October 23, 1935 – August 8, 2024) was a Puerto Rican professional golfer.
 The winner of eight PGA Tour events, he was the first Puerto Rican to be inducted into the World Golf Hall of Fame.

-Early years
+Early life

 Rodríguez was born into a poor family in Rio Piedras, Puerto Rico.
 He was one of six siblings.
 His father used to earn $18 a week as a laborer and cattle handler.
 When Rodríguez was seven years old, he helped the family by earning money as a water carrier on a sugar plantation.
 One day Juan wandered off into a golf course.
 When he saw that the caddies were earning more money than he was, he decided to become a caddie himself.

 Rodríguez would take a branch from a guava tree and turn it into a golf club.
 Using a metal can as a "golf ball," he would practice what he had seen the "real" golfers do, teaching himself how to play golf.
 By the time he was nine years old, he was proficient at golf, and in 1947, at the age of 12, he scored a 67.

-In 1954, when Rodríguez was 19, he joined the United States Army.
+In 1954, when Rodríguez was 19, he joined the U.S. Army during the Korean War.
 During his breaks, he would visit whichever golf course was nearby, where he continued to perfect his game.

 Rodríguez, with characteristic charisma, would often make jokes about his past hardships on the golf course, such as, "How long does John Daly drive a golf ball?
 When I was a kid, I didn't go that far on vacation."
 And, "Playing golf is not hot work.
 Cutting sugar cane for a dollar a day — that's hot work.
 Hotter than my first wristwatch."

-PGA Tour
+Professional career

-Rodríguez turned professional in 1960.
-In 1963, at age 28, Rodríguez won the Denver Open, which he considers his favorite win.
+In 1960, Rodríguez turned professional.
+Three years later, at age 28, Rodríguez won the 1963 Denver Open, which he considered his favorite win.
 He won eight titles on the PGA Tour between 1963 and 1979.

 At first Rodríguez used to put his hat over the hole whenever he made a birdie or eagle.
 After he heard that other golfers were complaining about his little act, he decided to try something new.
 Juan developed his signature "toreador dance," where he would make believe that the ball was a "bull" and that his putter was a "sword," and he would terminate the "bull."
-Even though he was a very small man, he had a special stance and swing with the driver that enabled him to hit the ball as far as the longest drivers on the tour.
+Even though he was not a large man, he had a special stance and swing with the driver that enabled him to hit the ball as far as the longest drivers on the tour.
 Rodríguez represented Puerto Rico on 12 World Cup teams.